 While the Bolonki is a smart dog, its independent nature can sometimes make it difficult to domesticate and train it.

 However, don’t be discouraged.
-There is nothing constant effort and a whole lot of love can’t conquer.
+There is nothing constant that effort and a whole lot of love can’t conquer.
 Train your dog using a combination of positive reinforcement techniques and a reward-based system for good behavior.

-They are very energetic dogs, so do take them out on daily walks, so they can prance around and enjoy the fresh air.
+They are very energetic dogs, so take them out on daily walks, so they can prance around and enjoy the fresh air.

 Additionally, practice regular socialization with them and start socializing them from an early age, so they can feel comfortable and at ease around people and other pets.